Azra Hadzic

 Azra Hadzic (Azra Hadžić, [xǎdʒiːtɕ]; born 26 November 1994) is a retired Australian tennis player of Bosnian descent.

-Hadzic won one singles title on the ITF tour in her career.
-On 1 April 2013, she reached her best singles ranking of world number 301.
-On 27 January 2014, she peaked at world number 512 in the doubles rankings.
+Hadzic won one singles title on the ITF Circuit in her career.
+On 1 April 2013, she reached her best singles ranking of world No. 301.
+On 27 January 2014, she peaked at No. 512 in the doubles rankings.

-Hadzic started playing on the ITF circuit in 2009 and made her WTA debut playing in the qualifying tournament of the 2012 Apia International Sydney.
+Hadzic started playing on the ITF Circuit in 2009 and made her WTA Tour debut playing in the qualifying tournament of the 2012 Sydney International.
 She made her Grand Slam debut in 2013 with a wildcard into the qualifying draw of the Australian Open and later that year won her maiden ITF title in Cairns.
 She was awarded a wildcard to the main doubles draw at the 2014 Australian Open.

 Career

 2009

 In 2009, Hadzic made her debut on the ITF Women's Circuit, playing a handful of events in Bosnia and Australia.